Mangwende

 The village around the Murewa District Centre is known as the Mangwende Village, with most of its inhabitants being of Nhowe tribe Totem "Moyo Muzukuru".
 At the time of Muchemwa's death in 1909 (murdered), his father was still on the throne.
 At the time of his death, he left three sons, Mbumbira, Munhuwepayi, and Maiziveyi.
 His second son, Munhuwepayi, became a chief and ruled from 1937 to 1960.
 He was deposed from the chieftainship for continually disagreeing and criticizing white settlers administration decisions which was deemed to be gross insubordination.
 Munhuwepayi also married Helen Mangwende when she was 18.
 Another contributing factor for the removal of Munhuwepayi was his participation in politics in the late 1950s 60s which he did up until independence 1980, in NDP (National Democratic Party) and then ZAPU (Zimbabwe African Peoples Union) which merged with ZANU (Zimbabwe African National Union) in 1987 into one party called Zimbabwe African National Union ZANU PF.
 Once dethroned he was sent to detention at Gonakudzingwa Restriction Camp, (Gonakudzingwa meaning "where the banished ones sleep") in Southern Rhodesia, near the Mozambique border, which was a special detention camp for ZAPU political prisoners set up by Ian Smith's government.
 There were already other political prisoners of the Mukarakate house who were detained at Gonakudzingwa, such as Phineas, Anesu and others.
 On his release Munhuwepayi, was banished from staying or visiting Murewa and restricted to 25 km radius of Salisbury, now Harare.
 Even when his relations died he was not allowed to attend the funerals among them his own children and young brother, Maiziveyi Mangwende who died in 1971.
 He later died in November 1988 and was buried at the Mangwende Shrine, at Mahopo Masekwa, near Marondera.
 His late brother Maiziveyi's four sons Innocent, Cyril, Alois and Godfrey as immediate and direct descendants of Muchemwa lineage, performed the traditional rites for the late Chief Munhuwepayi to be buried at the Mangwende Shrine.

-Enock Mvurayawira, was appointed by the settler Ian Smith's government in 1960 to replace Munhuwepayi as Chief Mangwende, after Muzanenhamo Sandati Mukarakate, the eldest son of Sandati Mukarakate in consultation with the Bokoto house advised the settlers that culturally, Bokoto house could not accept the collateral succession while a substantive Chief Mangwende was still alive.
+Enock Mvurayawira, was appointed by the settler Ian Smith's government in 1960 to replace Munhuwepayi as Chief Mangwende, after the Bokoto house led by Muzanenhamo the eldest son of Sandati Mukarakate advised the settlers that culturally, Bokoto house could not accept the collateral succession while a substantive Chief Mangwende was still alive.
 "A living Mangwende can not be replaced".
 This was in line with proper traditional rites which require notification of the demise of a Chief through death, which could not be performed as Munhuwepayi was still alive.